-Summit, March-April, 1984, Volume 30, No. 2
+Summit, March/April 1984, Volume 30, No. 2

-The Albion Range is Idaho’s most important destination for climbers south of the Snake River, offering opportunities for bouldering, technical rock climbing, and scrambling.
-The range extends north from the Utah border for 25 miles to a point just southeast of Burley, Idaho, in the south-central part of the state.
-Included in its inventory are Cache Peak, 10,339 feet, the highest point in Idaho south of the Snake River, and the City of Rock, a concentration of granite domes and spires which is the premier rock climbing area in the state.
+The Albion Range is Idaho’s most important destination for climbers south of the Snake River, offering opportunities for bouldering, technical rock climbing and scrambling.
+The range extends north from the Utah border for 25 miles to a point just southeast of Burley, Idaho in the South Central part of the State.
+Included in its inventory are Cache Peak (10,339 feet), the highest point in Idaho south of the Snake River and the City of Rock, a concentration of granite domes and spires which is the premier rock climbing area in the State.

 Historically, the range gained early notoriety from its association with the Oregon Trail.
-In fact, the “Silent City of Rock” not only fascinated the early immigrants in who traveled west over the Oregon Trail, but also served as a major junction along the route.
+In fact, the “Silent City of Rock” not only fascinated the early immigrants in who traveled west over the Oregon Trail but also served as a major junction along the route.
 It was from this point that many pioneers broke off to follow either the Hudspeth Cutoff Trail or the Salt Lake Cutoff Trail.
-In the early 1860’s, over 50,000 immigrants passed through the City in a single year.
+In the early 1860s, over 50,000 immigrants passed through the City in a single year.

-Climbing the major peaks of the Albion Range is generally limited to long tedious scrambles which lead to rewarding views.
+Climbing the major peaks of the Albion Range is generally limited to long tedious scrambles that lead to rewarding views.
 Cache Peak can be reached from several directions.
 One route leads up from Independence Lakes to the saddle between Cache Peak and Mount Independence.
 Both peaks can be reached from the saddle.

-Climbers who have visited this out-of-the-way place feel that it is one of the finest climbing spots in the country.
+Climbers who have visited this out-of-the-way place feel that it is one of the finest climbing spots in the United States.
 The granite has a rough texture which is perfect for friction climbing.
-Although most routes are from one to two pitches in length, there are an infinite number of routes available.
-The large variety of shapes present a wide spectrum of daring problems from cracks to chimneys, to large faces, to obelisk-shaped spires.
+Although most routes are from 1-2 pitches in length, there are an infinite number of routes available.
+The large variety of shapes present a wide spectrum of daring problems from cracks to chimneys, large faces and obelisk-shaped spires.
 Climbing is best in the Spring when the City’s arid desert-like climate warms up long before surrounding mountains have even begun to melt out.
 During the Memorial Day weekend, many climbers from all over Idaho, Jackson (WY) and Salt Lake City congregate at the City.

-The upper valley can be reached by trail from Elephant Rock.
+The upper valley can be reached by a trail from Elephant Rock.
 A trail leaves the parking area and generally follows a fence line for a mile into the upper reaches of Circle Creek.
 There are no signs.
 The Box Top and Lost Arrow formations are the most important of the dozens of formations located along Circle Creek.
 Even on a busy Memorial Day weekend, when climbers wait in line to do a crack on Elephant Rock, this area sees relatively little use.
 The Twin Sisters formations are located over one mile south of the main City of Rocks.
 The BLM has a formal campground (Smoky Mountain Campground) as well as over 80 individual campsites scattered throughout the City of Rocks.
 The Twin Sisters tower over 600 feet above the valley floor and hold a number of challenging routes.